MinionAttack/CheckEpisodeOrMovieBot/README.md

 	- [https://t.me/CheckEpisodeOrMovieBot][4]
 	- There is no guarantee that it will be working 24/7.
 - Using your own instance of the bot:
+	- Remember to activate the *venv* if you are using it.
 	- Add the root folder of the bot to *Python*'s path variable:
 		- `export PYTHONPATH=$PYTHONPATH:/full/path/bot/root/folder/`
 	- Go to the `src` folder of the project and grant execute permissions to `bot.py` file: